playwebgames/Position-Editor-For-Ursina/README.md

   Copy and paste this part of the code

 => Step 2:
- Adjust the speed and target entity
+ Edit the speed and target entity(the entity whose position you want to edit)

 => Step 3:
   Get the required position of the object and update it manually in your code